adnguyen/Notebooks_and_Protocols/2019_notebook.md

     * bootstrap the samples and determine how often the same modules arise; ie determine network preservation

   * Determine the degree of module overlap between reference module to a randomly generated module (permutation).
-Compare reference with random generated module and their overalp with a fisher's exact test and determine whether the resultant log odds ratio is different from 1. (overlap package, compares to the number of background genes)
+Compare reference with random generated module and their overalp with a fisher's exact test and determine whether the resultant log odds ratio is different from 1 - can use fisher's exact test. (overlap package, compares to the number of background genes)

   * Jack knife-  take one sample out, then estimate network and determine module preservation
     * tells you the influence of each sample